 As previously mentioned, forestland is the largest land use in the watershed by area.
-GFC publishes and maintains a forestry BMP manual that explains the importance of all BMP's and their application in various situations.
-However, soil disturbing activity on forestland generally occurs on a fairly wide time interval, maybe only two or three times in a 30-year period.Site preparation for tree planting is generally regarded to be the most soil disturbing activity on forestland.
+However, soil disturbing activity on forestland generally occurs on a fairly wide time interval, maybe only two or three times in a 30-year period.

+Site preparation for tree planting is generally regarded to be the most soil disturbing activity on forestland.
 However, recent trends would suggest that the amount of soil disturbance may be diminishing.
 Chemical site preparation is very common, and the use of V-blade equipped dozers for planting is not uncommon.

-On forestland, the installation of permanent stream crossings have yet to be adopted on a wide scale and this is the practice that can be most closely associated with stream impacts.
+Stream crossings on forestland have yet to be adopted on a wide scale, and they are the practice that can be most closely associated with steam impacts.
 Timber companies have been the early adopters of this practice in the watershed.
 Private landowners have been less eager to install the practice due to cost and the lack of available cost-share funding.
-For the practices to be effective, they must be properly designed and installed.
-Consideration needs to be given to watershed size, stream flow characteristics, and the type of structure required such as low water crossing, culverts, or temporary bridges.
-New commercial products continue to be developed that appear to simplify installation of some of these practices as well.
-These could be demonstrated as part of overall education efforts and field day events.

-Stream crossings are extremely important as part of an overall road maintenance program that will enhance access for harvesting, site prep, recreation and routine inspection.
-However, as noted in the 2013 BMP compliance report, fragmentation of forest land resulting in smaller tract sizes may adversely impact the planning and design of some practices.
+However, the practice is extremely important as part of an overall road maintenance program that will enhance access for harvesting, site prep, recreation and routine inspection.